dmerejkowsky/blog/content/post/2017-01-21-is-tdd-worth-it.md

 It was then I understood that maybe things were not that simple.

-I wrote two more articles to remember myself that my thoughts on TDD were not completely black and white: [^8]
+I wrote two more articles to remember myself that my thoughts on testing were not completely black and white: [^8]

 * [Is Line Coverage Meaningless?](